csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - CSV - same thing for variance
 - [A Simple and Effective Model-Based Variable Importance Measure](https://arxiv.org/pdf/1805.04755.pdf)
     - measures the feature importance (defined as the variance of the 1D partial dependence function) of one feature conditional on different, fixed points of the other feature.
 When the variance is high, then the features interact with each other, if it is zero, they don’t interact.
+- [Learning to Explain: Generating Stable Explanations Fast - ACL Anthology](https://aclanthology.org/2021.acl-long.415/) (situ et al. 2021) - train a model on "teacher" importance scores (e.g. SHAP) and then use it to quickly predict importance scores on new examples

 ### importance curves